 Regional Challenges and Constraints

-While Australia has made decisive strides in developing capabilities to meet hybrid and irregular threats, it operates within a region marked by complexity, competing narratives, and structural constraints.
-From internal resource challenges to diplomatic balancing acts, these obstacles shape the limits and potential of Australian leadership in the Indo-Pacific security landscape.
+Australia has made clear progress in building capabilities to counter hybrid and irregular threats.
+However, it operates in a region defined by complexity, competing narratives, and structural constraints.
+Internal resource limitations and diplomatic balancing acts remain persistent challenges.

 Strategic Balancing: China, the U.S., and the Tightrope of Influence